 If you end up back at your old job after your career break, you may be surprised at some changes you never would have expected.
 From minor personality conflicts to a spike in confidence, how you handle stress and your job on a daily basis is going to be different than before your trip.

-Diana Edelman worked in PR both before her trip and after.
-She is still at her old career as she tries to break into the travel writing field with her site The Adventures of D, and says, “I don’t take things quite so personally anymore.
+Diana Edelman worked in PR both before her trip and after, though now she is living as an expat in Thailand, runs the site The Adventures of D, and says, “I don’t take things quite so personally anymore.
 I don’t let things stress me out the way they used to.
 When things start to bother me, I sit back, close my eyes, and recall a time during my career break where I struggled, where things seemed difficult, then I compare it to the problem at hand.
 Suddenly, it’s not so bad.
 Taking a career break . . . puts things in perspective.”

 Lisa Niver Rajna, who runs We Said Go Travel, also went back to her job as a teacher after her career break.
 She loves how her experiences translate to the classroom.
 “The children are transfixed when I share stories and photos of our travels.
 For a lesson on measurement and balance scales, I showed photos of the market where people use scales from the floating market of Banjarmasin Kalimanta. … The lessons of travel have been marvelous for my students.”